lib314a/SWOWZH/README.md

 ## Obtaining the data

-**In addition to the scripts, you will need to retrieve the word association data.
-Currently word association and participant data is available for 10,192 cues.
-The data consists of over 2 million responses collected between 2016 and 2023.
-They are currently submitted for publication.
-Note that the final version is subject to change.
-If you want to use these data for your own research, you can obtain them from the Small World of Words research page (<https://smallworldofwords.org/project/research/>).**
+**In addition to the scripts, you will need to retrieve the word association data, which is available on the Small World of Words research page (<https://smallworldofwords.org/project/research/>, redirecting to our OSF repository).**  Currently word association and participant data is available for 10,192 cues.
+The data consists of over 2 million responses collected between 2016 and 2023. **They are currently submitted for publication and will opened after publication.**

 To start the pileline, `SWOW-ZH_raw.(csv|mat)` should be put into the data folder.